top of page

 Leadership Bonuses

 Each year at the beginning of the interview process as kids are deciding what position they will be applying for, I throw out the following promise. " Anyone who serves as a leader of a department will earn a 10% grade bump at the semester final grading period" You can see this clearly in the photo of our job opportunities.
 The reason I started doing this was that I would have some of my most talented students not apply for leadership positions, consequently, they would be hired in a department where they are smarter and more qualified to lead than the leader of the department that they now work.
 This is a bad situation.
-To resolve this from happening I primed the leader positions with a little extra juice and that made all the difference.
-The competition for leadership positions increased and from that point on I had very few situation where the support staff was stronger than the leader.
+To prevent this from happening I primed the leader positions with a little extra juice and that made all the difference.
+The competition for leadership positions increased and from that point on I had very few situations where the support staff was stronger than the leader.
 This also is an insurance policy for leaders who are concerned with their grades.
-If they were saddled with a poor performing team, or had their strongest team member move away or leave the class for schedule conflicts they had some insurance that they could still keep the level of grade they needed.
+If they were saddled with a poor-performing team or had their strongest team member move away or leave the class for schedule conflicts they had some insurance that they could still keep the level of grade they needed.
 Lastly, Leaders have so much more responsibility than the support staff.
-They need to direct, delegate, monitor, criticize, score (see below) and supervise their peers.
-This is big task and sometimes a tough ask for high school kids where fitting in socially is so important, so I want to award that extra effort that leaders need to put in.
+They need to direct, delegate, monitor, criticize, score (see below), and supervise their peers.
+This is a big task and sometimes a tough ask for high school kids where fitting in socially is so important, so I want to award that extra effort that leaders need to put in.

 Peer Grading and Weekly Performance Reviews